Personal Loan Fees Explained: Your Guide

 - Making clearer loan comparisons

-- Identifying avoidable or unnecessary charges
+- Identifying potentially avoidable charges

 - Budgeting for repayments more accurately

-- Spotting poor-value or high-risk loan structures
+- Recognising higher-cost loan structures

 Common personal loan fees in Australia